 LC also practices conservation with a Rain Garden below the Drysdale Student Center and underground stormwater tanks that help manage runoff.
 These campus features help reduce the erosion that would otherwise result from water running off of building and parking lots.

-These are only five aspects of sustainability on the Lynchburg College campus.
+These are only five aspects of sustainability on the University of Lynchburg campus.
 We could go on for a while.
 We also continue looking for more ways to save natural resources and operate more efficiently.
 For LC, sustainability is not a passing fad, a gimmick, or a checklist.
 It’s a way of life.